St. John's College (Annapolis/Santa Fe)

-St. John's College is a private liberal arts college with campuses in Annapolis, Maryland, and Santa Fe, New Mexico.
+St. John's College is a private liberal arts college with campuses in Annapolis, Maryland and Santa Fe, New Mexico.
 As the successor institution of King William's School, a preparatory school founded in 1696, St. John's is one of the oldest institutions of higher learning in the United States; the current institution received a collegiate charter in 1784.
 In 1937, St. John's adopted a Great Books curriculum based on discussion of works from the Western canon of philosophical, religious, historical, mathematical, scientific, and literary works.

-The college grants a single bachelor's degree, in liberal arts.
-The awarded degree is equivalent to a double major in philosophy and the history of science, and a double minor in classical studies and comparative literature.

-Two master's degrees are available through the college's graduate institute: one in liberal arts, which is a modified version of the undergraduate curriculum (differing mostly in that the graduate students are not restricted to a set sequence of courses), and one in Eastern Classics, which applies most of the features of the undergraduate curriculum (seminars, preceptorials, language study, and a set sequence of courses) to a list of classic works from India, China, and Japan.
-The Master of Arts in Eastern Classics is only available at the Santa Fe campus.
+The college grants a single bachelor's degree in liberal arts.
+The awarded degree is equivalent to a double major in philosophy and the history of mathematics and science, and a double minor in classical studies and comparative literature.
+Three master's degrees are available through the college's graduate institute: one in liberal arts, which is a modified version of the undergraduate curriculum; one in Eastern Classics, exclusive to the Santa Fe campus, which applies a Great Books curriculum to classic works from India, China, and Japan; and one in Middle Eastern Classics, also exclusive to Santa Fe, this program focuses on the Great Books from Jewish and Muslim authors written between the fall of Rome and European Renaissance.